capossele/SynchroniCityDataMarketplace/README.md

 docker-compose down
 ```

-## Installing Asset Plugins
+## Installing Orion Query Plugin

-As you may know, the SynchroniCity IoT Data Marketplace is able to sell different types of digital assets
+As you may know, the SynchroniCity IoT Data Marketplace is able to sell different types of data sources.
+To support this functionality, it must be installed the Orion Query plugin (also included in the current Github repo) as follows:
-by loading asset plugins in its Charging Backend.
-In this context, it is possible to install
-asset plugins in the current Docker image as follows:

 1) Copy the plugin file into the host directory of the volume */business-ecosystem-charging-backend/src/plugins*